-What you must pay when Services that are covered for you vou get these services Emergency care In Network and Out-of-Network: Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency \$120 copay for each services, and Medicare-covered Needed to evaluate or stabilize an emergency medical emergency room visit. condition.
-Cost-sharing is waived if A medical emergency is when you, or any other prudent you are admitted to the layperson with an average knowledge of health and medicine, hospital within 3 days for believe that you have medical symptoms that require immediate the same condition. medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss If you receive emergency of function of a limb.
-The medical symptoms may be an illness, care at an out-of-network injury, severe pain, or a medical condition that is quickly getting hospital and need inpatient worse. care after your emergency Cost sharing for necessary emergency services furnished out-ofcondition is stabilized, you network is the same as for such services furnished in-network. must have your inpatient care at the out-of-network Emergency care is covered worldwide.
-Your out-of-pocket costs hospital authorized by the may be higher if you are receiving care outside the United plan and your cost is the States. cost sharing you would pay at a network hospital.
-Emergency care outside the United States is covered up to the Medicare-allowed rate less your copayment.
-You may have higher out-of-pocket expenses which will not apply to your out-of-pocket
+What you must pay when Services that are covered for you you get these services Emergency care In Network and Out-of-Network: Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency \$120 copay for each services, and Medicare-covered Needed to evaluate or stabilize an emergency medical emergency room visit. condition.
+Copay is waived if you are A medical emergency is when you, or any other prudent admitted to the hospital layperson with an average knowledge of health and medicine, within 3 days for the same believe that you have medical symptoms that require immediate condition medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss If you receive emergency of function of a limb.
+The medical symptoms may be an illness, care at an out-of-network injury, severe pain, or a medical condition that is quickly getting hospital and need inpatient worse. care after your emergency Cost sharing for necessary emergency services furnished out-ofcondition is stabilized, you hearing and vision.

+Any out-of-pocket costs not for services related to dental,